 … each of the most important institutional orders of contemporary Western societies has a central logic—a set of material practices and symbolic constructions—which constitutes its organizing principles and which is available to organizations and individuals to elaborate.
 The institutional logic of capitalism is accumulation and the commodification of human activity.
 That of the state is rationalization and the regulation of human activity by legal and bureaucratic hierarchies.
 That of democracy is participation and the extension of popular control over human activity.
 That of the family is community and the motivation of human activity by unconditional loyalty to its members and their reproductive needs. [emphasis added][6]

 Which brings me to this question: What if the logic of one institution becomes so pervasive that it begins to erode some of the other institutions with which it interacts?
-In particular, it is beginning to appear that the institutional logic for capitalism—accumulation, and the commodification of human activity—which requires in essence that “commodity producers attempt to convert all actions into the buying and selling of commodities that have a monetary price,”[7]has created conditions ripe for a ‘post-truth’ era.
+In particular, it is beginning to appear that the institutional logic for capitalism—accumulation, and the commodification of human activity—which requires in essence that “commodity producers attempt to convert all actions into the buying and selling of commodities that have a monetary price,”[7]

 Thus, it appears to me that the institutional logic for capitalism that provides incentives for ‘meaning-manufacture’ (and therefore sustains and supports the existence of such post-truth phenomena as alternative facts), erodes other core institutions (in addition to capitalism) such as civil society, democracy, and rule of law (each of which depend upon facts to function well).
 In our present situation, the (now) inevitable clash between the institutional logic of capitalism and that of truth can have profound implications for the efforts of those who seek to preserve and strengthen the institutions of society because without these efforts lies degeneration, while with them lies preservation.
 This, however, brings up the second element needed for us to think effectively about preserving and strengthening the core institutions of society: What are the mechanisms through which institutions arise, persist, and erode?